gca-research-group/tee-morello-performance-experiments/README.md

 c) **read:** time taken to read the data from the entire memory block.
 d) **free:** time taken to release the memory block back into the main memory.

-As shown in Figure 4, we use blocks of `100, 200, 300,...,100 000 MB` as large blocks of memory.
+As shown in Fig. 4, we use blocks of `100, 200, 300,...,100 000 MB` as large blocks of memory.
 Blocks of these sizes are typical of applications that process images and access databases.

 <p align="center">
   <img src="./figs/memory.png" alt="Performance of memory operations on memory blocks of different sizes" width="65%"/>